urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 ---
 kind: article
-title: "Rails Autoloading and the Pit of Despair"
+title: "Rails autoloading &#8212; how it works, and when it doesn't"
 created_at: 2013-08-27 12:00
 comments: true
 draft: false